My First Homebrew Kombucha

-Serendipity smiled upon me, and I found out that another homeschool mom in my natural foods co-op had been brewing her own kombucha for some time and was happy to share a scoby (Symbiotic Colony of Bacteria and Yeast) with me.
-I re-read the info I had on kombucha from Wild Fermentation and Nourishing Traditions, paid my friend a quick visit, and brought home two new scobys safely packaged in a covered pyrex container.
-I shared my extra scoby with another natural foods friend.
-(They say you should always keep a spare in case something goes wrong with yours, but I knew I could get a replacement from the first friend.)
+Making homebrew kombucha is easy, once you have a kombucha culture, also known as a scoby (Symbiotic Colony of Bacteria and Yeast).
+My first scoby came from another homeschool mom in my natural foods co-op.
+Before I started brewing, I re-read the info I had on kombucha from Wild Fermentation and Nourishing Traditions.
+I paid my friend a quick visit, and brought home two new scobys safely packaged in a covered pyrex container.
 And then – my scoby sat in the fridge.
 (Which, BTW, is not the best thing for a scoby.
 Store them at room temperature with enough liquid to cover.
 A large mason jar works quite well.)

 1 quart/1liter water

 1/4 cup/60 milliliters sugar

 1 tablespoon/15 milliliters loose black tea or 2 teabags

 1/2 cup/125 milliliters mature acidic kombucha

 - Mix water and sugar and bring to a boil in a small cooking pot.

 - Turn off the heat; add tea, cover, and steep about 15 minutes.